How to crochet in the round

 There are two main ways of crocheting in the round

 See below for our step-by-step picture tutorials, or check out our handy video which covers everything you need to know about how to crochet a circle.

-Making a foundation ring (can be used for both methods)
+Making a foundation ring (used for both methods)